Last Updated: September 03, 2021.

 Should I use a Free VPN?

 There are many free VPNs available on the Internet.
 But not all of them are reliable.
 Among these free apps, some don’t secure your connection well.
-Others may even install malware on your device.
+Others may even install malware on your device, still, there are some best VPN providers for you.

 Always make sure you are using a free VPN that you can trust, such as ProtonVPN.
 Unfortunately, even the best free VPN for Windows often has speed or data limits.